 Search hospital websites for jobs.
 I've been looking for work for months.
 Everyday I search the internet for new postings.
 Then I started thinking of places that employ a lot of people and thought of the hospital.
 I have no medical background at all, but they employ people for clerical, food, cleaning, fitness, security, even daycare - it was like a one stop shopping place for jobs!
 Give it a try in your area.
 I got called for an interview the next day!

-By painterlee from Indialantic, FL
+By Lee Taylor from Indialantic, FL

 Time between jobs very important.
 Employers take note of how you spend your time.
 It is important to spend your time volunteering, working part time, or working full time at a position other than the one you are seeking.
-This shows you are industrious and not a slacker.
-Employers don't want to hire slackers.
-They want to hire people who will work!

 When job hunting, treat it like a full time job.
 Spend 40 hours a week dedicated to finding a job, whether the time involves resume building, searching online, developing cover letters, or beating the pavement.